-Friends, family and partners who form part of the support group of a person seeking plastic surgery as part of a sex and gender transitioning process often have concerns; one of the most important is the safety of FTM/N chest reconstruction and MTF/N breast augmentation surgery.
+A patient’s support team, often made up of friends, family and partners, often have concerns about the the parts of transitioning that involve surgery.
+One of the most important is the safety of FTM/N chest reconstruction and MTF/N breast augmentation surgery.
 The “N” after FTM and MTF refers to the term “neutrois” and will be used throughout this page.
-If you’d like to learn more about neutrois please visit our page Introduction to Top Surgery.
+If you’d like to learn more about neutrois, please visit our page Introduction to Top Surgery.

 Breast augmentation and chest reconstruction are considered low risk procedures when performed by Board-Certified Plastic Surgeons (BCPS) in properly certified surgical facilities.
 Board Certification indicates that the surgeon has had specialized training, and hospital or clinic certification indicates that standards of hygiene and care must be met and are periodically monitored and confirmed.
 A BCPS is also required to perform surgery in an accredited surgical facility.